subugoe/typo3-pazpar2/README.markdown

 ## Requirements
 To use this extension successfully you need:

+### TYPO3 ###
 * TYPO3 ≥ 4.5.27
 * with Extbase/Fluid ≥ 1.3
 * at least jQuery 1.7.1 (compatible with jQuery ≥ 1.9) on your pages; use the t3jquery extension for that ** when using autocomplete you need jQuery UI with the Autocomplete, Menu and Position modules ** make sure you have the CSS for a jQuery UI theme included in your site to get a correct look

-### pazpar2
-For searches to work and results to be displayed correctly you need

 * pazpar2 ≥ 1.6.2
+** The extension works pretty well with the metadata fields created by pazpar2’s tmarc.xsl.
+See the section [pazpar2 Setup](#pazpar2-setup) for additional metadata features supported by the extension.

+### pazpar2 ###
-* … at an URL on your webserver (by default uses the path /pazpar2/search.pz2, see [Index Data’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
+For searches to work and results to be displayed correctly with the _pazpar2_ plug-in you need pazpar2 ≥ 1.6.2 available at a URL on your webserver (by default at the path /pazpar2/search.pz2, see [Index Data’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html)).

-	* supports using pazpar2 through Service Proxy
-	* supports displaying additional access information which is provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access)
+The plug-in supports displaying additional access information as provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access).

-* See below for more details on the assumptions the extension makes regarding pazpar2’s search key and metadata normalisation setup.
+### pazpar2 Service Proxy ###
+For searches to work and results to be displayed correctly with the _pazpar2 Service Proxy_ plug-in, you need pazpar2 ≥ 1.6.2 available through Service Proxy at a URL on your webserver (by default at the path /service-proxy/ for the service itself and /service-proxy-auth for authentication.

 ### pazpar2 Neuerwerbungen ###
 For the pazpar2-neuerwerbungen plug-in to be useful you additionally need: